 My husband’s very first gift to me was a painting.
 I was shocked and not quite sure how to respond.
 We’d been together just a few months and at 24 years old nobody had ever given me art before.
 It seemed extremely grown up.
-The work was an abstract painting on canvas by the hugely charasmatic and talented late Paul Benjamins.
-Over the following weeks I spent hours absorbed in the painting (which was conviently positioned right by the television in my tiny studio flat), reflecting on the colour palette, the shapes, the meaning.
+The work was an abstract painting on canvas by the hugely charismatic and talented late Paul Benjamins.
+Over the following weeks I spent hours absorbed in the painting (which was conveniently positioned right by the television in my tiny studio flat), reflecting on the colour palette, the shapes, the meaning.
 It pleased me but I couldn’t work out why.
 In fact it made my heart sing (which I believe all good art should do).

 Paul invited me to his studio, a delightful secret den of turpentine bottles, paint splattered wooden flooring and cigarette butts, where he talked eloquently about his work, artistic beliefs and inspirations.
 The painting took root in my life as Matt and I moved house, married and later became parents.